quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part37_Chapter_24_Task.md

 #### Response Time for High Job Size Variability
 Background context: In cases where job size variability is high, task assignment policies such as RANDOM, ROUND-ROBIN (RR), and JSQ are often inadequate.
-The mean response time can be infinite under certain conditions, specifically if \(E[S^2]\) is not finite.
+The mean response time can be infinite under certain conditions, specifically if $E[S^2]$ is not finite.
 :p How does the mean response time behave when job size variability is high?
 ??x
-The mean response time is finite only if \(E[S^2]\) (the second moment of the service time distribution) is finite.
+The mean response time is finite only if $E[S^2]$(the second moment of the service time distribution) is finite.
 If it's infinite, then the system can exhibit unstable behavior or have an unbounded response time. x??

 ---